-J-PAL North America (J-PAL NA) supports randomized impact evaluations of innovative social programs and policies that can provide insights for learning which policies work best and why.
+J-PAL North America's Social Policy Research Initiative (SPRI), formerly known as the General Research Initiative, supports randomized impact evaluations of innovative social programs and policies that can provide insights for learning which policies work best and why.

-This request for proposals welcomes proposals from preselected invited researchers in any sector that contribute to J-PAL’s mission of reducing poverty by ensuring that policy is based on rigorous evidence.
-This could include randomized evaluations across a broad range of sectors including consumer finance, crime, education, environment, government efficiency, labor, employment and training, etc. with the exception of proposals related to health.
-J-PAL NA has a separate U.S. Health Care Delivery Initiative (HCDI), so we request that network members interested in health policy apply to the HCDI RFP.
+This request for proposals welcomes proposals from invited researchers in any sector that contribute to J-PAL’s mission of reducing poverty by ensuring that policy is informed by rigorous evidence.
+This includes randomized evaluations across a broad range of sectors including consumer finance, crime, education, environment, government efficiency, labor, employment and training, etc.

-For questions about this RFP, please email Ben Struhl, J-PAL NA Policy Associate, at firstname.lastname@example.org.
+For questions about the NA SPRI RFP, please email Desmond Amuh, J-PAL NA SPRI RFP Initiative Manager.